-Oslo is also famous for its beauty, especially in regard to nature. the parks here are amazing, and the fjord has to be explored when you visit!
+Oslo is also famous for its beauty, especially regarding nature.
+The parks here are amazing, and the fjord has to be explored when you visit!

-There are plenty of fun things to do in Oslo and hopefully, this list has provided you with a few ideas for your visit.
-Norway is a country that isn’t as visited as it should be and Oslo is a brilliant place to check out.
+There are plenty of fun things to do in Oslo.
+Hopefully, this list has provided you with a few ideas for your visit.
+Norway is a country that’s not as visited as it should be and Oslo is a brilliant place to check out.

-Not many destinations have a range of history, culture and natural beauty, and this is what makes Oslo such a great place to visit!
+Not many destinations have a range of history, culture and natural beauty, which is what makes Oslo such a great place to visit!